-4.7 Candidates who do not reside in Italy can sit the interview online, using procedures apt to guarantee their identification and the public nature of the interview.
-The online interview is also allowed for those candidates who are working or studying abroad.
-The committees can also authorise an online interview for other specific circumstances.
-The interview can be conducted in Italian or English; the interview for the PhD course in “Political Science and Sociology” and in “Methods and Models for Molecular Sciences” must be conducted in English.
+4.7 Candidates who do not reside in Italy can sit the interview online, using procedures guaranteeing their identification and the public nature of the interview.
+The interview on line is also allowed to the candidates who are working or studying abroad.
+The committees can also authorize the online interview for other specific circumstances.
+The interview can be conducted in Italian or English; the interview for the PhD course in “Methods and models for molecular sciences” and “Political Science and Sociology” must be conducted in English.

-4.8 For admission to the courses in “Cultures and Societies of Contemporary Europe”, “Literature, Art and History in Medieval and Modern Europe”, “Philosophy” and “Classics”, during the interview the selection committees will verify the candidates’ level of competence in Italian and their ability to participate satisfactorily in the educational and research activities that the course will involve.
+4.8 For admission to the course in “Classics”, during the interview the selection committees will verify the candidates’ level of competence in Italian and their ability to participate satisfactorily in the educational and research activities that the course will involve.
 Successful candidates will be offered Italian courses for different levels of knowledge.

 4.9 The list of candidates admitted to the interview and the score obtained in the evaluation of their qualifications will be published, together with the date and time of the interview, on the SNS web site and on the official online noticeboard.
-Inclusion in the list of admitted candidates constitutes valid notice.
-All listed candidates are invited to attend the interview on the day and time indicated on the list without the necessity for further notification.
+Inclusion in the list of those admitted has notification status for those involved, who should attend for interview on the day and time indicated without the necessity for further notification.

-4.10 On the basis of the evaluation of qualifications and research programme, and of the results of the interview, the selection committee will assess the candidates’ suitability and create a performance ranking list in descending order.
+4.10 On the basis of the evaluation of qualifications and research program and the results of the interview, the selection committee will judge candidates’ suitability and place them in descending order in a classification list.